Dates: 1/2/2024 - 12/16/2024

 The Mayo Clinic Wellness Coach Training Program is an all-inclusive training led by an array of Mayo Clinic experts.
 The 100% virtual format allows you to do all of the training from your own location.
-Synchronous sessions, including the attendance-mandatory immersive experience are all held in the Central Standard Time zone.
-This online-based and the virtual distance learning includes weekly synchronous interactions, educational webinars, skill development with peer coaching practice with a minimum of three faculty-mentored interactions, as well as one-on-one mentor sessions.
+Weekly sessions, including the attendance-mandatory immersive experience are all held in the Central Standard Time Zone.
+This course includes weekly synchronous interactions, educational webinars, skill development with peer coaching practice (with a minimum of three faculty-mentored interactions), as well as one-on-one mentored coaching sessions.

 + Why Us